 DO: Make Your Room as Comfortable as Possible

 This isn’t rocket science.
-There is nothing worse than uncomfortable sleep.
+There is nothing worse than an uncomfortable sleep.
 You toss and turn all night and wake up sore the next day.
-In order to have the best sleep experience, you need to have a comfortable sleeping environment.
+In order to have better sleep, you need to have a comfortable sleeping environment.
 This doesn’t just mean new things, it means creating a space that’s better for rest.
 Your bedroom should be cool and dark.
 Your bedclothes should be clean, soft, and breathable.
-Finally, your bed should be about midrange between firm and soft, leaning more towards the firm side.
+YFinally, your bed should be comfortable and supportive, leaning more towards the firm side.
 Making your space inviting is a huge checklist for how to sleep better — and one that we often overlook.

 DON’T: Sleep with Noise